RECOWNs: Probabilistic Circuits for Trustworthy Time Series Forecasting

 \subsection{Training RECOWNs}

-Training SRNN and CWSPN can be achieved jointly in a co-ordinate descent fashion, as shown in Figure~\ref{fig:Training}, resulting in RECOWN.
-The overall network structure of RECOWN is shown in Figure~\ref{fig:SystemStructure}.
+The architecture of RECOWN is shown in Figure~\ref{fig:SystemStructure}.
+SRNN and CWSPN can be trained end-to-end in a co-ordinate descent fashion, as shown in Figure~\ref{fig:Training}, resulting in RECOWN.
 In each optimization step, the weights of the SRNN are updated first by minimizing the Mean Squared Error (MSE-loss), i.e. $MSE(Y_{GT}, Y_{Pred})$.
 Afterwards, the SRNN weights are fixed and the CWSPN is to be optimized w.r.t. minimizing an MSE-weighted negative Log-Likelihood (LL) loss on $M$ samples of data:

 where $SE$ denotes the Squared Error.
-Therefore, the CWSPN learns a skewed conditional distribution of predictions given context.
-By using the inverse weighting by the SE, we simulate that less accurate predictions (high SE) occur less frequently in the distribution, while better predictions (low SE) are simulated to appear more often in the distribution.
-This helps the CWSPN to learn a more usable likelihood, as we will show in section \ref{sec:Experiments}.
-Furthermore, this allows for any gradient-descent-based density estimator to be placed in the RECOWN structure.
-Our experiments, however, as we will see in the next section, show CWSPNs to be especially suited to be used in the RECWON structure.
+Therefore, the CWSPN learns a skewed conditional distribution of predictions given the context: Predictions of the SRNN are directly passed to the SPN-part of CWSPN, while the Fourier coefficients of the context are passed to the NN $g$ of CWSPN.
+By using the inverse weighting with the SE, we assume that less accurate predictions (high SE) occur less frequently in the distribution, while better predictions (low SE) are assumed to appear more often in the distribution.
+We opt for the square of the scaling factor to account for the exponentially-shaped curve of the MSE as it can be seen in Figure \ref{eq:FT}.
+This helps the CWSPN to learn a more meaningful likelihood, as we will show in Section \ref{sec:Experiments}.
+One can employ any gradient-descent-based density estimator in RECOWN.
+However, as shown in the next Section, CWSPNs turned to be more suitable for RECOWN.